burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 - history => blocks and merkle tries
 - bank money => PoW

-Better P2P Network
+### Better P2P Network
 - signed "RSA" tx => ECDSA
 - generic merkle trie => patricia tries
 - generic String/u8 conversion => RSL data encoding
 - PoW => PoS

-L2: state channels
+### L2: state channels

-L2: plasma
+### L2: plasma

-Cryptoeconomic Applications
+### Cryptoeconomic Applications
 - So... if we want to do interesting things with cryptoecnomics... we need a scripting language, and that means replicating the EVM... and that's a lot...
 - Would it make more sense to dive into solidity at this point?

 <br>

-# TODO
+# General TODOs

-UX: make it useable so people can actually learn stuff or provide feedback
+Chapter Architecture:
-- build out individual sections as a tutorial leading up to the full demo
+- each chapter creates a thing
-- add relevant resources to each section
+- sections in the chapter create the components needed for that thing
-- improve comments in the centralize_payment_processor finale to better explain what's going on for those who jump ahead
+- each section has an explanation in words, code, and resources to get other perspectives

-Feedback: making it actually usable
+Get feedback to make it actually usable by people
 - update Cryptoeconomics.Study post
 - hit up the Tensor Programming guy who rolled the template Rust blockchain tutorial
 - share to /r/ethereum